from the Arabic, according to the wording

 The aqueduct carried water for the Decapolis and therefore improved the region's development and wealth.
 By the fall of the city network, which was also caused by several earthquakes of enormous extensions, the derelict Decapolis aqueduct was further rebuild and refurbished over the course of centuries in order to continue its use.

-The highlights are the great amount of (supplied springs), the dam and its reservoir at the beginning, the aqueduct bridge which is over 35 meters high, Jisr el Mesari , over the Wadi ez Zedi near today's Deraa and the directly connected tunnel section with a length of approx. 107 kilometers.
+The highlights are the large number of sources fed in, the dam with the reservoir el Ghab at the beginning, the over 35m high aqueduct bridge, Jisr el Mesari, over the Wadi ez Zedi to the east of today's Dera'a and the tunnel sections beginning immediately afterwards with a total of approx. 97km Length.

 By following the navigation on this website, you find further information to the region and the cities, which are connected to the aqueduct.